On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Results

-To quantify generalization property, the absolute generalization gap \cref{eq:gen_gap}, is defined as the difference between training and validation accuracy.
+To quantify the generalization property, the absolute generalization gap, \cref{eq:gen_gap}, is defined as the difference between training and validation accuracy.

-\cref{fig:generalization_gap} illustrates this metric over time and the final and mean values are shown in \cref{tab:gap_metrics}.
+\cref{fig:generalization_gap} illustrates this metric over time, and the final and mean values are shown in \cref{tab:gap_metrics}.
 The model with one repetition exhibits larger and more volatile gaps, especially in early training.
 The models with two and three repetitions display reduced fluctuation and better alignment between training and validation accuracy, reflecting improved generalization.
+However, the model with 5 repetitions shows worse results, in line with the observations made before.

 To assess learning efficiency, we considered the epoch at which the model first achieved 90\% validation accuracy, the early learning slope over the first five epochs, and the overfitting drop.
-These were computed using \cref{eq:drop_overfit,eq:slope} and
+These were computed using \cref{eq:drop_overfit,eq:slope} with the addition of

 The results of these metrics are described in \cref{tab:learning_efficiency}.

 To further characterize training stability, we measured local fluctuations in training accuracy by computing first-order differences between adjacent epochs.
 The standard deviation $\sigma_{\Delta}$ and mean $\mu_{\Delta}$ are defined in \cref{eq:mu,eq:sigma}.
 The results for individual runs are shown in \cref{tab:train_fluct}.